The Bloodhound Dog

 Follows a Trail Like No Other!

-The Bloodhound dog is said by some authorities, to date back to ancient Rome and Greece.
+The Bloodhound dog can be traced back to ancient Rome and Greece according to credible sources on the breed.
 Later, around the 8th century, the hounds were bred at a monastery on the border of France and Belgium and became know as the St. Hubert hound.

 And so began the line that eventually arrived in England around the 11th century, along with the Norman invaders.
 Further selective breeding continued and subsequently, the breed became known as the Bloodhound (of pure blood).